cavo789/blog/blog/XXX/markitdown/index.md

 Dockerfile  test.docx  test.pdf  test.xlsx
 ```

-and, as expected, by going into the container (by running `docker run -it --rm -v .:/in markitdown /bin/sh`), I can retrieved them:
+and, as expected, by going into the container (by running `docker run -it --rm -v .:/in markitdown /bin/sh`), I can retrieve them:

 ```bash
 ❯ docker run -it --rm -v .:/in markitdown /bin/sh